Dispure/Dispure/README.md

 # Hi there 👋

 I'm **Dispure**: A Web Developer from ZheJiang, CN.
-Current studying in junior middle school.
+Currently studying in junior middle school.

 #### 🔭 I’m currently working on these following projects:
 - Dispure/HClass